cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 ### Key Features

-The tool reduces the attack surface to a minimum by only exposing the options which are stricly necessary to capture packets, namely:
+The tool reduces the attack surface to a minimum by only exposing the options which are strictly necessary to capture packets, namely:
 * Specifying a network interface
 * Applying packet filters (pcap-filter format)
 * Setting snapshot length (snaplen)